cdcabrera/curiosity-frontend/GUIDELINES.md

    - Once all required information is collected, provide the step-by-step implementation instructions
    - Include relevant code examples from the guideline document
    - Reference specific file locations and naming conventions
-   - Highlight any critical requirements or common pitfalls
+   - Concisely highlight any critical requirements or common pitfalls

 4. **Complete the Workflow**:
-   - Summarize the actions to be taken
+   - Concisely summarize the actions to be taken
-   - Provide a checklist of implementation steps
+   - Concisely provide a checklist of implementation steps
    - Offer continued assistance for implementation questions
+   - Run guidance scripts
+   - Complete the workflow by following the listed steps

 Example match patterns:
 - `/workflow add rhel` → `guidelines/adding-rhel-annual-variant.md`